Aparri

-The town is a bustling municipality and the primary growth center of Northern Cagayan.
+The town is a bustling municipality and the primary growth center of northern Cagayan.
 It serves as the center of education, commerce and culture in the northern part of the region, which includes towns of the first and second districts of Cagayan, as well as the towns of Apayao and some towns of Ilocos Norte.
 It serves as the show window of commerce and finance, economic transformation, information technology, livelihood development, fashion and culture, leisure and entertainment, agricultural modernization, and good local governance.

-It has a meteorological station located in Barangay Punta where the Cagayan River meets the Babuyan Channel.
+There is a meteorological station in Barangay Punta where the Cagayan River meets the Babuyan Channel.

 Etymology

 The origin of the name Aparri has been disputed.
-One version says that the town was named by Spanish conquistador Juan Pablo Carreron, who upon landing there in 1581, named the town after the colloquial word for supper in his hometown.
-Another version claims that the name comes from the Spanish word aparte, or "separate", referring to the town's separation from Camalaniugan and Buguey in 1680.
-Still another version says that the town's name comes from the Ibanag word apparian, a place where there are many priests.
+One version says that the town was named by Spanish conquistador Juan Pablo Carreron, who, upon landing there in 1581, named the town after the colloquial word for supper in his hometown.
+Another version claims that the name comes from the Spanish word aparte ("separate"), referring to the town's separation from Camalaniugan and Buguey in 1680.
+Still another version says that the town's name comes from the Ibanag word apparian ("a place where there are many priests").